bibleexchange/church_ministry__textbook/en/0401_types-of-leaders-in-the-church.md

 ## Overseer/Bishop

 The Greek word is _episkopē_, which means "overseer."
-In fact, the Neno Biblia Takatifu translates this to be "mwangalizi."
+In fact, the _Neno Biblia Takatifu_ translates this to be "mwangalizi."
 The title _overseer_ "in its original usage, at least until the time of Ignatius, ...was restricted to those who exercised oversight in the local church. ...the office referred to is quite general and might encompass any position, secular or ecclesiastical, where ‘oversight’ was necessary."<sup>[5]</sup>

 Some people think that overseers and deacons were the same thing, but Philippians 1:1 show them as two separate positions.
 1 Timothy 3:1-7 gives a list of qualifications for the overseer.
 The Didache also gives a list of qualifications:

 > Didache 15:1-4
-> Appoint therefore for yourselves bishops and deacons worthy of the Lord, meek men, and not lovers of money, and truthful and approved, for they also minister to you the ministry of the prophets and teachers.
+> Appoint therefore for yourselves overseers and deacons worthy of the Lord, meek men, and not lovers of money, and truthful and approved, for they also minister to you the ministry of the prophets and teachers.
 Therefore do not despise them, for they are your honorable men together with the prophets and teachers.
 And reprove one another not in wrath but in peace as you find in the Gospel, and let none speak with any who has done a wrong to his neighbor, nor let him hear a word from you until he repents.
 But your prayers and alms and all your acts perform as ye find in the Gospel of our Lord.

 <!--Acts 20:28 (KJV 1900)
 28Take heed therefore unto yourselves, and to all the flock, over the which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood.